Reactive-Network/reactive-bounties/README.md

 - It MUST contain the address of the Reactive Smart Contract deployed by the participant.
 - It MUST contain the addresses of the Origin and Destination Sepolia smart contracts.
 - It MUST contain the workflow description for each step, both on Sepolia and Reactive.
-- The participant MUST have run this workflow on Sepolia Testnet and Reactive Testnet.
+- The participant MUST run this workflow on Sepolia and Reactive Testnets.
 The application MUST include the transaction hashes for every step of the workflow.
-- If the application implements “cross-chain” functionality, it MUST be emulated by working with two separate (Origin and Destination) smart contracts on Sepolia testnet that only communicate through the RSC.
+- If the application implements “cross-chain” functionality, it MUST be emulated by working with two separate (Origin and Destination) smart contracts on Sepolia testnet that only communicate through the Reactive Smart Contract.

 The following will increase the score of the application: